redhat-openstack/website/source/documentation/connecting-to-tripleo-baremetal-vms-from-remote-machine.html.md

 # Connecting to TripleO Baremetal VMs from remote machine

+## Work in progress

+There are still some kinks to be worked out with this method.
+Expect changes.
+YMMV.

 ## Motivation

 In order to test a TripleO VM setup, it would be ideal to be able to connect to the "Baremetal" VMs from a host other than the VM host.
 This would allow, for instance, a distributed Jenkins master/slave setup to be able to run arbitrary code against the Baremetal VMs (BMVM).